 The Araneda lab welcomes undergraduate students' applications.
 Our lab provides a challenging intellectual environment committed to the formation of young motivated scientists.

 Positions are limited and selective for those students in their early years (freshman, sophomore) and under special circumstances juniors.
-The successful completion of an undergraduate research project requires a time commitment of at least two years; therefore this position is not open to senior undergraduate students (unless you are seriously considering to pursue a PhD in Neuroscience post graduation).
-Similarly, if you during your lab internship you are planning to take time off to study for the MCAT or to study abroad, this would not work as all our projects are time sensitive
+The successful completion of an undergraduate research project requires a time commitment of at least two years.
+Therefore, this position is not open to senior undergraduate students (unless you are seriously considering to pursue a PhD in Neuroscience post graduation).
+Similarly, if during your lab internship you are planning to take time off to study for the MCAT (or similar) or to study abroad, this would not work as all our projects are time sensitive

 -